sdss/explorer/README.md

  - `API_URL` :: API url for the download server.
 Defaults to localhost (so you might not need to set this)
  - `EXPLORER_NPROCESSES` :: max concurrent processes for custom summary file renders.

- You also must additionally set for the Docker:
+ There is additionally:
- - `EXPLORER_NWORKERS` :: how many gunicorn/uvicorn workers to use
+ - `EXPLORER_NWORKERS` :: how many gunicorn/uvicorn workers to use.
+Defaults to 1 so you don't connect to different workers each time

 ### Cache setup
 The Explorer can utilize a hybrid memory and disk cache .
 To set these up, use the following environment variables on runtime: